Joe Seddon: Zero Gravity

-Seddon’s app aimed to increase access to Oxford and Cambridge by matching low-income students with undergraduate mentors who coached students through weekly hour-long video calls.
-Seddon built the app from his hometown bedroom and initially funded the initiative from the remnants of his university maintenance grant.
-In its first year, 110 low-income students mentored on the app achieved offers to study at Oxford and Cambridge.
-In October 2019, Seddon was given a Point of Light award for social impact in education.
+After graduating from the University of Oxford in 2018, Seddon founded Access Oxbridge, a mobile app supporting students from low-income backgrounds to win places at the universities of Oxford and Cambridge.
+The app matched students with mentors currently studying at Oxford and Cambridge for weekly support via hour-long video calls to navigate the university admissions process.
+Seddon built the app from his bedroom in Morley, West Yorkshire, and initially funded the initiative from the final £200 of his student loan.
+By 2020, 110 low-income students mentored on the app had received offers to study at Oxford and Cambridge.
+This led Seddon to receive the Points of Light award from the Prime Minister for social impact in education.